eProsima/Fast-DDS-docs/docs/fastrtpsgen/pubsub_app/includes/intro.rst

-First of all you need to follow the steps outlined in the :ref:`installation` for the installation of *eprosima Fast RTPS* and all its dependencies.
+First of all you need to follow the steps outlined in the Installation Manual for the installation of *eprosima Fast RTPS* and all its dependencies.
 If you have followed the steps, you should have Fast DDS, Fast CDR, and Fast-RTPS-Gen installed.